Canning and Preserving: Diced Tomatoes |

 admin September 21, 2011

 Anyway, you certainly don’t have to do that many.
-Canning diced tomatoes in pints is roughly the same as the 15-oz. cans you buy in the store and is a good meal-sized portion for me.
+Canning diced tomatoes in pints is roughly the same as the 15-oz. store-bought cans and is a good meal-sized portion (at least for me).
 Of course, if you prefer, you can do smaller or larger containers, too.

 • Tomatoes